-- Standard-allows a clock frequency of up to 100kHz; - Fast-allows a clock frequency of up to 400kHz; - High-speed-allows a clock frequency of up to 3.4MHz.
+- Standard: allows a clock frequency of up to 100kHz; - Fast: allows a clock frequency of up to 400kHz; and - High-speed mode (or Hs mode): allows a clock frequency of up to 3.4MHz.

-The BUF16820 is fully compatible with all three modes.
-No special action is required to use the device in Standard or Fast modes, but High-speed (Hs) mode must be activated.
-To activate Hs mode, send a special address byte of 00001xxx, with SCL = 400kHz, following the START condition; where xxx are bits unique to the Hs-capable master, which can be any value.
+The BUF20820 is fully compatible with all three modes.
+No special action is required to use the device in Standard or Fast modes, but High-speed mode must be activated.
+To activate High-speed mode, send a special address byte of 00001xxx, with SCL = 400kHz, following the START condition; xxx are bits unique to the Hs-capable master, which can be any value.
 This byte is called the Hs master code.
 (Note that this is different from normal address bytes-the low bit does not indicate read/write status.)
-The BUF16820 will respond to the Hs command regardless of the value of these last three bits.
-The BUF16820 will not acknowledge this byte; the communication protocol prohibits acknowledgement of the Hs master code.
-Upon receiving a master code, the BUF16820 will switch on its Hs mode filters, and communicate at up to 3.4MHz.
+The BUF20820 will respond to the High-speed command regardless of the value of these last three bits.
+The BUF20820 will not acknowledge this byte; the communication protocol prohibits acknowledgement of the Hs master code.
+On receiving a master code, the BUF20820 will switch on its Hs mode filters, and communicate at up to 3.4MHz.
 Additional high-speed transfers may be initiated without resending the Hs mode byte by generating a repeat START without a STOP.
-The BUF16820 will switch out of Hs mode with the next STOP condition.
+The BUF20820 will switch out of Hs mode with the next STOP condition.